r-bassi/pictoASCII/README.md

 # pictoASCII
 Turn your images into ASCII text representations with this python script

+# Dependencies
+Make sure you are on python3 and have [Pillow](https://pypi.org/project/Pillow/) installed

 # Instructions
 - Place your image into the folder that contains pictoASCII.py
 - Open your command terminal and use the cd command to navigate to the folder